What are the best ways to boost male fertility?

 Male fertility supplements can conveniently help both men and women, but the nutritional micronutrients found in Impryl are especially important for men with sperm that has oxidative damage — which causes DNA fragmentation.

 All too often, men take strong antioxidants to try to improve the health of the sperm, but this can lead to reductive stress and another damage to your sperm —DNA decondensation.
 Taking Impryl can help you treat DNA fragmentation while avoiding DNA decondensation.
-A long course of Impryl can help if you have a sperm DNA Fragmentation Index (DFI) and/or Sperm Decondensation Index (SDI) higher than 20%.
+A long course of Impryl can help if you have abnormal sperm DNA Fragmentation Index (DFI) and/or Sperm Decondensation Index (SDI).

 In fact, clinical data shows that Impryl can help men who have even failed with Assisted Reproductive Technologies (ART) and may achieve a pregnancy if their DFI and/or SDI is reduced after treatment with the micronutrients in Impryl.